 The NIF stands for (Número de Identificação Fiscal), which is also referred to as the contribution number (“Número de contribuinte”).
 It is the tax identification number in Portugal.
-It is a unique code assigned by the Portuguese government to each of its habitants.
+It is a unique code assigned by the Portuguese government to each of its inhabitants.
 It serves so that the government can identify a tax entity in the tax-related issues, as well as other and financial transactions.

 The NIF number enables the Portuguese government to control and assess the fiscal activities of individuals.
 You use this number to declare taxes in the country.

 All of us who already live or want to live in Portugal need to have a NIF number.
 This number will be required for activities such as opening a bank account, making a rental contract, registering at a health facility, or enrolling at a school.

 You will also need your Portuguese NIF for your income tax declaration to the Portuguese Authorities.
 Whenever you make any purchase in Portugal, you can provide the vendor with your NIF to receive the receipt.
 Depending on the type of product or service you are purchasing, you may be able to deduct and get tax returns when you submit your income tax declaration.